epri-dev/StorageVET/README.md

 ## Versioning

-We use [Gitlab](https://gitlab.epri.com/storagevet/storagevet) for versioning.
+For the versions available, please see the [list of releases](https://github.com/epri-dev/StorageVET/releases) on out GitHub repository.
-This is version 1.2.2
+This is version 1.2.3

 ## Authors